CEO candor would help destigmatise mental health

 About a quarter of American adults suffer from a diagnosable mental disorder, the National Institutes of Health estimates.
 Although C-suites may be populated by an especially resilient bunch, it stands to reason that they face similar proportions of anxiety, depression and other conditions.
 Their supersized paychecks are no antidote.

 And yet it’s hard to find captains of industry discussing how their therapists or SSRI medications help them cope.
-Facebook Chief Operating Officer Sheryl Sandberg shared how grief consumed her when her husband died in 2015.
-António Horta-Osório, recently named chairman of Credit Suisse, has been candid about how the financial crisis mentally taxed him to the point of needing a two-month leave from running Lloyds Banking Group.
+Facebook (FB.O) Chief Operating Officer Sheryl Sandberg shared how grief consumed her when her husband died in 2015.
+António Horta-Osório, recently named chairman of Credit Suisse (CSGN.S), has been candid about how the financial crisis mentally taxed him to the point of needing a two-month leave from running Lloyds Banking Group (LLOY.L).
 Matthew Cooper, the co-founder of financial technology startup EarnUp, publicly wrote about resigning last year to prioritise his mental health.

 Given how many bosses quibble over whether to disclose physical maladies to shareholders, it may be a stretch to think they’ll be frank about their mental health.
 It would, however, help destigmatise the subject.